Mogi83/Static-Web-Demos/README.md

    ```
    git clone https://github.com/Mogi83/Static-Web-Demos.git
    ```
-2. **Navigate to the Project Directory:**
+2. **Run a local web server:**
    ```
-   cd Static-Web-Demos
+   python -m http.server
    ```
-3. **Open `index.html`:**
+3. **Open `localhost:your port number from running the web server`:**
-   Open `index.html` in your preferred web browser to see the site in action.
+   Then navigate to wherever you have saved the clone and open `index.html` to see the site.

 ## What to Expect

-Each demo on this site is part of my ongoing learning process.
+Each demo on this site is part of my ongoing learning process in web development.
 I document my experiences and the techniques I use in [blog posts](https://mogi83.github.io).
 Check out my blog for insights into the development and functionality of each demo.
 Demos are often grouped into larger articles or update posts.
 Use the blog's search function to find the post related to the demo you are interested in.
 ## License

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the content as you see fit.
 For more details, see the [LICENSE](LICENSE) file.